silkyclouds/mute/README.md

 ### Prerequisites

-1. ✅ A supported USB sound meter connected to your device
+1. ✅ A supported USB sound meter connected to your device -> **search for "volume meter HY1361" on aliexpress, this model is tested an will be detected automatically by the mute script**
 2. ✅ Docker installed
 3. ✅ A config directory on your host (e.g., `/home/pi/mute-config`)